Dance Genres

 Ballet forms the basis for all other dance styles as it helps develop strength, posture, grace, co-ordination, muscle tone, technique and musical awareness.

-Too much discipline can cause young children to lose interest and stop Ballet training and it's important not to put too much strain on young bodies.
+Too much discipline can cause young children to lose interest and stop Ballet training.
+It is also important to not put too much strain on young bodies.

 We also offer an optional class in the Progressing Ballet Technique (PBT) for students who take Grade 3 Ballet upwards.
 This class helps build muscle memory and strength and is a fantastic addition to our timetable. https://pbt.dance/home/about